What Is an Ex Parte Communication?

 Ex parte communications are generally prohibited.
 To avoid charges of ex parte communications, all parties (or their attorneys) should be present when:

-For example, if the prosecutor talks to a judge about a criminal defendant's case when neither the criminal defendant nor the defendant's attorney is present, that is an ex parte communication.
-If a juror runs into a witness at the grocery store during a trial and asks the witness a question about the witness's testimony, that is also an ex parte communication.
+For example, if the prosecutor talks to a judge about a criminal defendant’s case when neither the criminal defendant nor the defendant’s attorney is present, that is an ex parte communication.
+If a juror runs into a witness at the grocery store during a trial and asks the witness a question about the witness’s testimony, that's also an ex parte communication.

 The Constitution guarantees “due process” in all criminal proceedings.
 This simply means that proceedings must be fair.
 An ex parte communication undermines the fairness of a judicial proceeding by introducing new information to the decision-maker (the judge or jury) without giving the other party an opportunity to explain or respond.